Technology Requirements & Support

 - A major web browser.
 Your browser is your gateway to the Internet.
 We recommend Google Chrome or Mozilla Firefox.
 We do NOT recommend using Internet Explorer or Edge.

 - A productivity suite.
 You’ll use these apps to create most of your assignments.
 Two common productivity suites are Microsoft Office (Word, Excel and PowerPoint) and Apple iWork (Pages, Numbers and Keynote).
-For free options, check out OpenOffice.org and LibreOffice.org.
+For free options, check out LibreOffice.org.
+We no longer recommend OpenOffice.org because it is no longer under active development.
 Google Docs, Sheets and Slides are also useful, but are not sufficient alone, because students need to upload actual files to submit assignments.

 - Recent updates.
 Computer software updates usually include handy bug fixes and security updates that improve your experience and protect your data.
 Ensure that automatic updates are enabled on your operating system, browser(s), and anti-virus software.